CodeConfidant/connectwrap/README.md

             <code>ishex(arg)</code>
         </td>
 		<td>
-            Return true if all characters in arg string are hexadecimal.
+            Return True if all characters in arg string are hexadecimal.
         </td>
 	</tr>
     <tr>